LiskArchive/lisk-sdk/CONTRIBUTING.md

 3. Ensure the test suite passes (`npm test`).
 4. Submit a pull request via GitHub.
 5. Check that Jenkins CI tests pass (pull request turns green).
+New developers probably need to wait for a trusted team member to start Jenkins CI on a Pull Request

 ### Reporting Bugs